-The Chair of the Board of Statutory Auditors or another statutory auditor designated by him permanently participates in the work of the Committee, although the other statutory auditors are also allowed to participate.
-The Chair of the Board of Directors is invited to permanently participate in the works of the Committee.
+The Chairperson of the Board of Statutory Auditors or another statutory auditor designated by him/her permanently participates in the work of the Committee, although the other statutory auditors are also allowed to participate.
+The Chairperson of the Board of Directors has a permanent invitation to attend the Committee meetings.

-The Chairs of the other Board Committees are invited to attend the Risk Committee's meetings.
+The Chairpersons of the other Board Committees are invited to attend the Risk Committee's meetings.

-The CEO, General Manager and Director in charge of the Risk Management and internal controls system, may be invited to attend the Risk Committee's meetings where it is deemed appropriate for the issues under discussion.
+The CEO, General Manager and Director in charge of the Risk Management and internal controls system - positions that are currently held by the same person - may be invited to attend the Committee's meetings where it is deemed appropriate for the issues under discussion.